 California is already experiencing the effects of climate change.
 Every year, it seems like the news gets grimmer: more wildfires, more heat waves, longer droughts, more intense storms, less snowpack, and less fresh water.
 Annual average air temperatures have already increased by about 1.8 °F in California, and that number will likely double even if the world can reduce emissions 80% by 2050.
-Marin needs to be prepared for the likely impacts of climate change, including flooding from sea level rise and more intense storms, health impacts from heat exposure and wildfire smoke, safety risks from the increased likelihood of wildfires and landslides, and negative impacts to agriculture, species, and natural resources.
+Marin needs to be prepared for the likely impacts of climate change, including flooding from sea level rise and more intense storms, health impacts from heat exposure and wildfire smoke, safety risks from the increased likelihood of wildfires and landslides, impacts to groundwater levels from sea level rise, and negative impacts to agriculture, species, and natural resources.